Customer Data comprises Event Data and Entity Data — you already know that if you have gone through the previous parts of this series.

 It’s time to take an in-depth look at different entities and their properties.

-If you haven’t already, go through this guide to understand how entity data is associated with event data.
+If you haven’t already, go through this guide to understand how entity data relates to event data.

 In the first part of this series, it was mentioned that data shared by users is entity data.
 While that is true, not all entity data is shared by users themselves — entity data can also be generated.